Aggressive. Experienced. Professional.

 There are several possible defense strategies that can be employed against a robbery charge.
 The most common of these is a claim of innocence, especially when a defendant can offer up a plausible alibi that refutes a prosecutor’s claim that they committed the crime.
 This defense could also challenge eyewitness identifications, security cameras or other pieces of evidence.

-The Law Office of Derek W. Emmons serves clients in San Antonio and surrounding Texas communities.
+Emmons Law Firm serves clients in San Antonio and surrounding Texas communities.
 Call (210) 702-3054 today for your free consultation!